 READ MORE: The Fatherly Guide to In-Laws

-Dr. Fran Walfish, a Beverly Hills family and relationship psychotherapist, author of The Self-Aware Parent, regular expert child psychologist on The Doctors, and co-star on Sex Box, regularly handles in-law conflict in her practice.
-Overstepping boundaries and butting into issues that are none of their business is a big one.
-Additionally, she says, some in-laws tend to engage in what’s called “conditional love,” the concept of giving gifts with the unspoken understanding that said gifts translate to voting or (worse yet) veto power in family decisions.
-Having in-laws as a constant presence in your life can create a slew of problems.
+Dr. Fran Walfish, author of The Self-Aware Parent, regular expert child psychologist on The Doctors, and co-star on Sex Box, regularly handles in-law conflict in her practice.
+And she often encounters patients talking about in-laws overstepping boundaries and butting into issues that are none of their business.
+Some in-laws, she says, tend to engage in what’s called “conditional love,” the concept of giving gifts with the unspoken understanding that said gifts translate to voting or (worse yet) veto power in family decisions.
+Regardless, having in-laws as a constant presence in your life can create a slew of problems.
 “The in-laws mix in to parent their grandchildren,” she says, “thereby discounting and diminishing the parent’s authority.”

 Walfish notes that, of course, “quantity and intensity of issues vary depending on the culture of the family.”
 But the solution applies to everyone: establish ‘reasonable separation’ — the adult child doesn’t allow their parents to influence their thinking.
 In order to keep sanity in the household, Walfish recommends that daughters and sons-in-law take the following steps.

 Make sure you and your partner know what the other is feeling at all times when it comes to relationships with mom and dad.
 You don’t want to create a situation where there’s a notable rift between the two of you, lest one or both of the in-laws attempt to swoop in and exploit it.
 “If your in-laws sense a split between you and your partner they will triangulate,” says Walfish.
 “Meaning they’ll put themselves in the middle and place a wedge between you and your spouse.”